info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 Kruger Student Safari

-A strong first safari choice for international students arriving through Johannesburg.
+A strong first safari choice for international students arriving through Johannesburg, with flexible routes and strong wildlife viewing.

 • Big Five wildlife